Archived

 Why might this be relevant?

-The project proposes an integrated typology-based approach to guide the development of European historic buildings towards a clean energy transition, addressing the challenge of 'hard to treat' properties in the context of net zero.
+The project offers an integrated typology-based approach to guide the development of European historic buildings towards a clean energy transition, addressing challenges and providing tailored intervention approaches for energy efficiency and conservation.

 • PARNASSUS: Ensuring integrity, preserving significance: value based flood resilience for protection of cultural heritage from climate change impact